mitchelljustin/pragmatic-lightning/index.md

 **Things you can build include..**
 - A VPN that charges by the hour
-- A micropayment tipping bot for Twitter
+- A Bitcoin tipping bot for Twitter
+- A cloud service provider that doesn't require identification
 - A service that sells AI training data by the Megabyte
-- A cloud service provider that doesn't require identification
+- An adult content website with builtin micropayments

 **This guide is for anyone who..**

-- Wants to build a Bitcoin app but hesitate because transactions are slow, expensive and/or not private.
+- Wants to build a Bitcoin app but hesitates because transactions are slow, expensive and/or not private.
+- Has an idea for a micropayment app but hasn't found a way to build it.
-- Has heard of Lightning Network and want to learn by building on it.
+- Has heard of Lightning Network and wants to learn by building on it.
-- Has tried to follow other guides but gave up because they were too complex.
+- Has tried to follow other guides but gave up because they were too difficult.

 **This guide will help you..**